ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 ---------------------

-## Setting of maximum desireable bootstrap current fraction
+## Setting of maximum desirable bootstrap current fraction

-The variable `bootstrap_current_fraction_max` can be set to the value of maximum desireable bootstrap current fraction for a specific design.
-When optimsiing if the value of the calculated `bootstrap_current_fraction` for the model selected with `i_bootstrap_current` exceeds this value, then `bootstrap_current_fraction` is set to the value of `bootstrap_current_fraction_max`.
+The variable `bootstrap_current_fraction_max` can be set to the value of maximum desirable bootstrap current fraction for a specific design.
+When optimising if the value of the calculated `bootstrap_current_fraction` for the model selected with `i_bootstrap_current` exceeds this value, then `bootstrap_current_fraction` is set to the value of `bootstrap_current_fraction_max`.

 An error is also raised to the user in the terminal output at the end of the run saying "Bootstrap fraction upper limit enforced".

 ## Fixing the bootstrap current fraction

-If the user wants to set the value of the bootrap current fraction directly then the value can be set by assigning the negative of the desired value to `bootstrap_current_fraction_max`.
+If the user wants to set the value of the bootstrap current fraction directly then the value can be set by assigning the negative of the desired value to `bootstrap_current_fraction_max`.

 ```txt